 Provider will not request that you provide any reasons for your request and will attempt to honor your requests for confidential communications.

-Provider is not authorized to request that you provide any reasons for your request and will do all that is possible to honor reasonable requests for confidential communications.
-Provider is not authorized or required to agree to your request.
+The provider is not authorized to request that you provide any reasons for your request and will do all that is possible to honor reasonable requests for confidential communications.
+The provider is not authorized or required to agree to your request.
 Where Provider agrees to one or more requests, the request will be followed unless the information is required to provide you with emergency dental or medical treatment.

 Right to Receive, Inspect, or Copy Your Health Information: You have the right to copy and inspect your health information, including all billing records.
 A request to inspect or copy your health information may require a reasonable fee to be paid to Provider for the purposes of copying and assembling your health information.
 You may also request to have your health information delivered via digital format.
 You will typically receive the requested health information within 30 days or less.